Donate

 Overview

-Registered students who identify an imminent financial need are eligible to submit a request.
+Currently registered students who identify an imminent financial need are eligible to submit a request.
 College faculty, staff, or administrators may also refer students to the Dean of Students’ Office with the student’s permission.

 Examples of qualifying expenses include (but are not limited to):